Alexhuszagh/PyCPP/README.md

 ## Introduction

-Modern C++ development depends on a mix of archaic C-libraries with poorly documented interfaces, and template-driven, header-only libraries that produce significant binary and compile time bloat.
-This library aims to be a collection loosely interconnected features missing from the C++ standard library, boasting lean headers, fast compile times, and permissive licenses, to facilitate app development with minimal overhead.
+Modern C++ development depends on a mix of archaic C-libraries with poorly documented interfaces, and template-driven, header-only libraries that produce significant binary and compile time bloat. fun++, for fundamentals++, aims to be a collection loosely interconnected features missing from the C++ standard library, boasting lean headers, fast compile times, and permissive licenses, to facilitate app development with minimal overhead.

+fun++ is, in many ways, a spiritual port of Python back to C++.
+There are idiomatic ways to do certain tasks, and there is a right and a wrong way.
+"Zero-cost abstractions" don't exist: enabling infinite abstraction leads to unmaintainable complexity.

 ## Design

-crosscxx is broken down into multiple core parts:
+fun++ is broken down into multiple core parts:

 1. A macro-driven abstraction library to detect compiler features.
 2. Encoding and decoding routines
+3. Filesystem utilities.
 4. High-level features common in other standard libraries.

 Combined, the library has less than 1500 (is this still accurate??) total lines of C++ headers, with binary sizes of < 1MB, and each module has only a few dependencies, making it easy to extract individual modules for use in another project.